A KANDAHAR TRADITION

 Kandahar Treasure is sustaining Khamak embroidery by making it available to domestic and global buyers.
 The value of our work has been recognized by international textile experts and given the title of “heirloom” pieces.
 Our loyal customers encourage and motivate us to continue propagating this beautiful and rare textile tradition while empowering women artisans.

 Since its inception, Kandahar Treasure has provided working opportunities to over 1,000 women who not only preserve the tradition of Khamak but also sustain their families through their needles.
-Kandahar Treasure helps build Afghanistan’s economy by contributing to its infrastructure of production and marketing and empowers women to lead their families into a more peaceful and prosperous future.
+Kandahar Treasure helps build Afghanistan’s economy by providing opportunities for women to join the workforce and empowers women to lead their families into a more peaceful and prosperous future.
 Kandahar Treasure is weaving a thread between the past, present, and future of Afghanistan.

 From Embroidering Within Boundaries by Rangina Hamidi and Mary Littrell.
 Schiffer Publishing, 2017.
 Photographer, Joe Coca.